 The starting point for managing financial reporting risks consists of identifying the risks that may affect it.
-To this end, the information contained in the Group's most relevant financial statements is analysed, selecting the most relevant accounting items based on quantitative criteria (materiality) and qualitative criteria (fraud, unusual transactions, accounting judgments and estimates, etc.).
+To this end, the information contained in the Group's most relevant financial statements is analysed, selecting the most relevant accounting items based on quantitative and qualitative .
 The selected items are associated with processes where information is generated through the assessment of the risks identified and the analysis of the impact of potential events on the achievement of objectives related to the reliability of the financial information.

-The ICFR manual establishes that the management teams are responsible for identifying the risks of error or fraud in the financial reporting.
+The ICFR manual establishes that the functional directions are responsible for identifying the risks of error or fraud in the financial reporting.